Wiredcraft/feathers/README.md

 	    }
 	````

-3.Dont forget to add related actions.
+3. Dont forget to add related actions.
 In actions you could get data and start the sub applications.

 	````
 	    this.profile = function() {
 	        var profile =  new App.Model.Profile();

 	        $.when(profile.get()).then(function (oProfile) {